Updated May 4, 2021

 Whether it’s right for your specific business is a question that you’ll have to answer for yourself, but here are two general guidelines that I’ve found to be true:

 - B2C businesses typically benefit more from Pinterest marketing than B2B businesses

 - Visual products and content do well on the platform, as does DIY content that has a clear value proposition

 That being said, if your audience is on Pinterest, there’s no reason that you shouldn’t be too, at least to test it out.

-- Pinterest still has a largely female audience, reaching 83% of US women between the ages of 25-54.
+- Pinterest still has a largely female audience, reaching over 60% of their global audience.

-- Pinterest users are twice as likely to be high earners and educated than they are to be low income, meaning more spending power.
+- Users are twice as likely to be high earners and educated than they are to be low income, meaning more spending power.
 One recent study found that 39% of Pinterest users have a combined household income of $75,000 or greater annually.

 3 Reasons Why Pinterest Marketing is Worth It